chinhegde/Customer-Churn-Prediction/README.md

 # Customer-Churn-Prediction using Machine Learning
 This repository contains code and documentation for predicting customer churn using machine learning.
 Two datasets were utilized in this project: the IBM Customer Churn Dataset, focusing on customer-centric features, and the Telecom Churn Dataset (Asia).

+Read more about the project and the motivation: (Blog post)[https://chinmayih.wordpress.com/2023/12/30/unraveling-customer-churn-with-ml/]
 ### Execution Environment
 The project was executed entirely in Google Colab.